Heart Health LogoPolicosanol header image

 In these studies, policosanol in dosages ranging from 5 to 20 mg/day, has demonstrated significant improvements in LDL-C, total cholesterol, HDL-C, and the ratios of total cholesterol to HDL-C and LDL-C to HDL-C. Policosanol is shown to lower cholesterol within the first 6-8 weeks of use.

-The recommended dosage of policosanol is 10-20 mg at the evening meal.
-It is given at night because most cholesterol manufacture occurs at night.
+An evening dosage is preferred because most cholesterol manufacture occurs at night.
 As with other cholesterol-lowering therapies, dosage may be adjusted periodically according to changes in blood cholesterol levels.

 Figure 1.
 Policosanol research indicates that the lipid-lowering effects of policosanol are dose-dependent (% changes compared to placebo in eight-week treatment periods).22